 The Missourian Progress Awards recognize the people who help make Columbia a great place to live and move us forward every year.

-This is our third awards program designed to lift up people who are engaged in our community and who may not be recognized for their contributions otherwise.
+This is our third annual awards program designed to lift up people who are engaged in our community and who may not be recognized for their contributions otherwise.

 Award categories range from civic engagement to sustainability to arts — there's a category for everyone in our community.

 Winners and nominees will be recognized at the Progress Awards event on Dec.
 3 and in a special edition of the Missourian on Dec.
 4.